 - Thomas H. Lee Partners in a $700 million senior notes offering to finance its acquisition of a majority stake in Party City.

 - General Growth Properties (n/k/a GGP, Inc.) and its subsidiary, Rouse Properties, Inc., in its spinoff to its shareholders of 100% of the voting stock of Rouse.
 Rouse Properties, a newly formed REIT that held a portfolio of retail properties previously owned by GGP, became an independent corporation listed on the New York Stock Exchange.

 - Berkshire Partners and OMERS Private Equity in a $570 million senior unsecured notes offering to finance the acquisition of Husky Injection Molding Systems (n/k/a Husky IMS International Ltd.).

 - General Growth Properties (n/k/a GGP, Inc.) in its historic $2.3 billion equity offering to fund its emergence from bankruptcy, one of the largest equity offerings by a REIT and the only such offering effectively undertaken while the issuer was in chapter 11.

-Ms. Emmel is recognized as a “Rising Star” for Capital Markets: Debt, Equity and High-Yield Debt in the U.S. by IFLR1000 and as a recommended lawyer for Capital Markets: High-Yield Debt and Equity by Legal 500 US.
+Ms. Emmel is recognized as a “Rising Star” for Capital Markets: Debt, Equity and High-Yield Debt in the U.S. by IFLR1000 and has been recommended for Capital Markets: High-Yield Debt and Equity by Legal 500 US.

 Ms. Emmel received her J.D., magna cum laude, from Southern Methodist University Dedman School of Law where she was an articles editor for the Southern Methodist University Law Review, an M.S.T. from San Jose State University, and a B.A. from the University of California - Santa Barbara.
 Prior to law school, Ms. Emmel was a Certified Public Accountant in the State of California.